arackaf/mongo-graphql-starter/README.md

 #### In updates (one-to-many)

 There's a number of tricky edge cases here.
-As a result, one-to-many collections can only be updated via args that are created in the updateSingle, and updateMulti mutations, but not updateBulk.
+As a result, one-to-many collections can only be updated via args that are created in the updateSingle mutation; updateMulti mutation, if the `keyField` is an array; but not updateBulk.
 Moreover, these arguments will only be created if the `fkField` on the relationship is `_id`.
 The reason for this restriction is that that's the only way to guarentee that the corresponding `keyField` on the newly created objects can be correctly set.

 #### In lifecycle hooks